amarpan/how-to-create-a-github-profile/README.md

 |      Step      |      Instructions      |      Reference
 |----------------|------------------------|---------------
 |1.
 Create a new repository | In the upper-right hand corner of the GitHub dashboard: <br>a.
 Click `+` <br> b.
 Click `New repository`            | ![](images/ghprofile-new-repo.png)
+|2.
+Name the new repository your GitHub username | c.
+Under "Repository name", type in your GitHub username. <br><br> For example, if my GitHub username was ubuntufan123, I would type in `ubuntufan123` <br><br> d.